Deborah Hutton (Australian editor)

 Deborah Hutton (born 20 December 1961) is an Australian media personality.
-She is a television presenter, magazine editor, ambassador, and spokesmodel.
-She is a supporter of several charities including The Skin Cancer Foundation Inc.
+She is a television presenter, magazine editor, ambassador and spokesmodel.
+She is a supporter of several charities including the Skin Cancer Foundation.

+Childhood

-Born in England, United Kingdom, she immigrated to Australia when very young.
+Born in England, she immigrated to Australia when she was very young.
 She and her mother travelled extensively from Queensland to Papua New Guinea before finally settling in Sydney.

 Career

 Hutton left school and home at the age of 16 for a modelling career.
 She was on the cover of Cosmopolitan in October 1978 and then worked for Vivien's Modelling Agency (Sydney).
 At 18, she was contracted with Ford Modelling Agency in New York City.

 Television host

 In 1989, Hutton was co-host of the Ten Network quiz show, Superquiz with Mike Walsh.
-The weekly series, a remake of the former long-running quiz show Pick A Box, debuted in July but only lasted until the end of the year.
+The weekly series, a remake of the former long-running quiz show Pick a Box, debuted in July but only lasted until the end of the year.

 In June 1994 the Nine Network approached Hutton to present the new series of Looking Good.
 The series was a success with two million people tuning in, and often won its time slot in the national ratings.
 Hutton returned to host Looking Good again in 1995.
 During 1996 and 1997, Hutton appeared on the Nine Network as their resident authority on fashion, beauty & style.

 Hutton has been the host of the top rating Location Location, Amazing Homes, and Celebrity Overhaul.
 She has also been a regular contributor on the Nine Network's Fresh food programme, been a guest reporter on Getaway and hosted Nine's one-hour special Second Chance.

 In 2011, Hutton moved to Foxtel, hosting shows on the BIO Channel.

 From November 2012 to 2015, Hutton was the presenter of the Foxtel Movie Show.
 In September 2015, Foxtel Arts launched a new monthly art show called Event, hosted by Hutton.
 Filmed in the Foxtel studios, Event explored Australian music, theatre, visual arts and books.